vysp-ai/vysp-next-js-demo/README.md

 ### Grab your credentials
-The dropdown menu that has your username in it contains your Tenant API key, copy and add to your .env, assigned to the variable "NEXT_PUBLIC_VYSP_TENANT_API_KEY".
+The dropdown menu that has your username in it contains your Tenant API key, copy and add to your .env, assigned to the variable "VYSP_TENANT_API_KEY".
 Then, go to the gate you just created, and copy the gate's API key.
-Copy and assign the env variable "NEXT_PUBLIC_VYSP_GATE_API_KEY".
+Copy and assign the env variable "VYSP_GATE_API_KEY".

 ## Deployment